umutcanaltin/fpgai_compiler/docs/PAPER_ARTIFACT_POLICY.md

 # Paper Artifact Policy

-Paper claims must be evidence-first.
+Paper claims must be experiment artifact-first.

 A claim is allowed only when it is supported by at least one of: